-Welcome to Rushmoor Borough Council's Housing and Homelessness Strategy 2017-22.
+Welcome to Rushmoor Borough Council's Housing and Homelessness Strategy 2017.

-As the Portfolio Holder for Health and Housing, I understand the importance that housing plays in the wellbeing of our residents.
-Ensuring there is a range of housing types, from supported housing and starter homes through to larger family and executive homes, is important for individuals and families.
+As the Cabinet Member for Health and Housing, I understand the importance that housing plays in the wellbeing of our residents.
+Ensuring there is a mix of housing types, from supported housing and starter homes through to larger family and executive homes, is important for individuals and families.
 It also builds strong neighbourhoods and inclusive communities, and supports the economic prosperity of the borough.

-The national policy environment has changed since 2011 when we published our last strategy.
-There have been some big challenges around the introduction of the affordable rent model in 2014; around reduced grant funding for new homes and support services and around the introduction of Universal Credit.
+The national policy environment has changed since 2011 when we published the 2011-2017 strategy.
+There have been some big challenges around the introduction of the affordable rent model in 2014, around reduced grant funding for new homes and support services and the introduction of Universal Credit.

-We have seen house prices and rents rise, leaving more households needing help to access housing and, sadly, increasing numbers of homeless people.
+We have seen house prices and rents rise, leaving more households needing help to access all forms of housing and, sadly, increasing numbers of homeless people.

-Despite these challenges, the Council is meeting its housing responsibilities with the support of several committed partners.
-I believe this strategy gives us the opportunity to see how we might build on our recent achievements and how we might do things differently, to achieve better housing choices and outcomes for our residents.
+Despite these challenges, the council is meeting its housing responsibilities with the support of several committed partners.
+I believe this strategy gives us the opportunity to see how we might build on our recent achievements and do things differently to achieve better housing choices and outcomes for our residents.